 We can now prove Theorem~\ref{thm:cpls-not-in-ourclass}, that CPLS is not in the class $\APPROX$.

-\begin{proof}[Proof of Theorem ~\ref{thm:cpls-not-in-ourclass}] Assume that CPLS is in $\APPROX$ and that it is PLS counterexample reducible to the instance of $\rWPHP_2$ given by functions $f$ and~$g$.
+\begin{proof}[Proof of Theorem ~\ref{thm:cpls-not-in-ourclass}] Assume that CPLS is in $\APPROX$.
+Then by Corollary~\ref{cor:clean} it is cleanly PLS counterexample reducible to an instance of $\rWPHP_2$ given by some functions $f$ and~$g$.
 This means that, by Lemma~\ref{lem:P_A_game}, the Prover can win the Prover-Adversary game in which $Q$ is $\CPLS$ and $R$ is $\rWPHP_2$, using only polynomially many bits of memory.
 We obtain a contradiction by describing a strategy for the Adversary that defeats any Prover with small memory.

 The Prover first makes his query $x'$ to $\rWPHP_2$.
 The Adversary then picks a restriction $\rho$ from $\Rpq$ for which there exist a precomputation $w$ and numbers $v,v' < 2x'$ with $v\neq v'$ such that $\rho \Vdash w: f_{x'}(g_{x'}(v)) = v'$.
 By Lemma~\ref{lem:good-rho} such a $\rho$ exists, and by Lemma~\ref{lem:prob_bad} we may further assume that it is good.
 The Adversary replies with $\ang{v,w}$.